siddharth27gargava/Distributed-Software-System/README.md

    ```
    npm start
    ```
+## Token Generation Security

+### Generating a Private and Public Key Pair

+1. **Generate the Key Pair**:
+   - Run the command: `openssl genpkey -algorithm RSA -out private_key.pem -pkeyopt rsa_keygen_bits:2048`
+   - Generate the public key from this private key using: `openssl rsa -pubout -in private_key.pem -out public_key.pem`
+   - Keep your private key secure and never expose it publicly.

+2. **Key Storage**:
+   - Store the private key in a secure location on your server.
+It will be used to sign your tokens.
+   - The public key can be distributed to clients or services that need to verify the token's authenticity.

+### Generating Tokens

+1. **Token Creation**:
+   - Use a JWT (JSON Web Token) library to create a token.
+   - Include necessary claims in the token payload, such as the user's identity, token issuance time, and expiration time.
+   - Sign the token using your private key.

+2. **Token Verification**:
+   - When a client sends a token for authentication, use the public key to verify the token's signature.
+   - Ensure that the token is not expired and that the payload matches the expected format and values.

 ## Data Model
 The data model for this API is defined by the following JSON schema: